Maritime Administration, Department of Transportation.

 Executive Order (E.O.)
 12866, E.O.
 13563, and the Department of Transportation's administrative rulemaking procedures set forth in 49 CFR part 5, subpart B, provide for determining whether a regulatory action is “significant” and therefore subject to Office of Management and Budget (OMB) review and to the requirements of E.O.
 12866.

 Pursuant to the Regulatory Flexibility Act (RFA), MARAD has considered the impacts of this rulemaking action on small entities (5 U.S.C.
 601 et seq.).
 Rules that are exempt from notice and comment are also exempt from the RFA requirements, including conducting a regulatory flexibility analysis, when among other things the agency for good cause finds that notice and public procedure are impracticable, unnecessary, or contrary to the public interest.
 See 5 U.S.C.
 603(a).
-Because this rule adopts as final, without change, the interim final rule previously published as exempt from the APA notice and comment requirements, MARAD is not required to conduct a regulatory flexibility analysis.
+Because, as discussed above, this rule is exempt from the APA notice and comment requirements, MARAD is not required to conduct a regulatory flexibility analysis.

 Under the Paperwork Reduction Act of 1995 (PRA), a person is not required to respond to a collection of information by a Federal agency unless the collection displays a valid OMB control number.
 This final rule includes no new collection of information and will not change any existing collections of information as it does not actually waive any regulatory requirements.